MY SCRIPTURE STUDIES

 Revelation 7 pauses for the 144,000 sealed Israelites, a nod to Ezekiel's marked remnant and Jeremiah's restoration promises, with the great multitude hinting at Isaiah's universal salvation.
 Revelation highlights a specific quality of the 144,000 who stand with the Lamb on Mount Zion.

-Fast forward to Revelation 14:5 it says, “In their mouth was found no guile or no lie.”
+Fast forward to Revelation 14:5 where it says, “In their mouth was found no guile or no lie.”
 Zephaniah 3:13 says the remnant of Israel will do no wrong and speak no lies, nor shall a deceitful tongue be found in their mouths.
-No guile, no deceit—purity of speech seems to be the ultimate outward mark of their inward purity.
+No guile, no deceit—purity of speech looks to be the ultimate outward mark of their inward righteousness.

-Revelation 8 and 9 trumpets ramp up judgment, drawing from Exodus' locusts and hail, with the locusts from Joel's apocalyptic swarm.
+Revelation 8 and 9 trumpets ramp up judgment, drawing from Exodus' locusts and hail as well as the locusts from Joel's apocalyptic swarm.
 The abyss imagery ties to Job's Leviathan and Isaiah's chaos monster.

-Revelation 13 introduces two ancient figures of opposition: the beast from the sea and the beast from the land.
+Revelation 13 introduces two ancient figures of opposition to God: the beast from the sea and the beast from the land.
 Chapter thirteen's beast and false prophet amplify Daniel's fourth beast and horns, blending political and religious deception, like the false prophets in Jeremiah.
 The first beast rises from the sea, which Biblically often represents the sea of nations, the Gentiles, and churning chaos, tossed about like waves.
 It’s a composite creature—part leopard, part bear, part lion—drawing imagery from Daniel’s visions and representing various Gentile empires and powers.
-This beast gets its power from the dragon—Satan himself—empowering this final political power.
+This beast gets its power from the dragon aka Satan himself—empowering the final conflict.

 The deception is powerful; people will follow spectacle instead of truth.
 The mark of the beast is not just about a number—the Greek word for “mark” here can refer to a brand, a seal, or a sign of loyalty to the beast system.
 The stark contrast is presented: you either receive the mark of the beast, or you have the Father’s name written on your forehead—ownership by God versus ownership by the beast.